-A financial asset is subsequently measured at fair value through other comprehensive income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+Financial assets at fair value through other comprehensive income held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
 Such assets are subsequently measured at fair value, with unrealised gains and losses arising from changes in the fair value being recognised in other comprehensive income.